Light-Wizzard/Sound-Room/README.md

 ![Dryer hose](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/hose.png)

+I show the intake as Green, it comes in from the bottom, whereas the exhaust is taken from the top.

 ## Size

 The size depends on your needs, mine are simple, I want a Sound Room that my recliner will fit into, and I can stand up,